 Now that you know the 4 D’s to remember in creating and implementing your high conflict divorce parenting plan, below are several elements of a parenting plan that you should consider.
 Keep in mind that with some high conflict individuals you may be able to gain the upper hand in this area by relinquishing the home, car, alimony, or reduce the child support.

-- Legal Custody: Includes who has the decision-making capabilities in regard to religion, education, emergency and non-emergency medical decisions.
+- Legal Custody: Includes who has the decision-making capabilities in regard to religion, education, emergency, and non-emergency medical decisions.
 This can be awarded to a single parent but is commonly granted to both.
-You should provide your preferences for what religion they child should be raised with, which school they should attend (private, charter, magnet, or local public school), and how or when the child should be taken to the doctor, dentist, or other medical check-up.
+You should provide your preferences for what religion the child should be raised with, which school they should attend (private, charter, magnet, or local public school), and how or when the child should be taken to the doctor, dentist, or other medical check-ups.
 If costs are associated with any of these aspects, outline who the responsible party will be.

 High Conflict Consideration: Like legal custody, this too could be a major battle.

 - Visitation: This should be as explicit as possible so that a police officer or other legal representative could understand where and with whom the child should be with at any given time.
 Keep in mind school holidays (including half days), holidays observed on Mondays, traditional (federal) holidays, and summer vacation from school.
 You can also include a stipulation to be notified if the child will be staying the night at a location other than the listed residence of the parent – that way you know where your child will be even if they are not with you.

 High Conflict Consideration: High conflict personalities will use vague visitation plans to accuse you of having the children when you shouldn’t.